jaldaz02/MenuSumIds/README.md

 # What is this?

-The following is a RESTful api in C# .Net Core 3.1, XUnit and FluentAssertions for unit testing.
+The following is a RESTful API in C# .Net Core 3.1, XUnit and FluentAssertions for unit testing.
 This API takes an input file in JSON format.

 ## Overview